Radiolab - Everybody's Got One

 So I grabbed the placenta.

-It's kinda heavy.
+It's kind of heavy.

 which is just about a pound.